 An endpoint can register for "status reporting" such that bus state can be known.
 This is achieved by ORing XUD_STATUS_ENABLE into the relevant endpoint in the endpoint type table.

-This means that endpoints are notified of USB bus resets (and therefore bus-speed changes).
-The lib_xud access functions discussed previously (XUD_GetBuffer, XUD_SetBuffer, etc) return XUD_RES_RST if a USB bus reset is detected.
+This means that endpoints are notified of USB bus resets (and therefore bus-speed changes), suspend and resume events.
+The lib_xud access functions discussed previously (XUD_GetBuffer, XUD_SetBuffer, etc) return XUD_RES_UPDATE if a USB bus status change is detected.